 - Improve the services that we offer, including the performance of our systems, processes and our people

 - Administer our website, including troubleshooting problems, analysing statistics, conducting research and tests and keeping the site secure

 Information we collect on our website

-We collect information using a (this means that it expires on a specified date) which is required for the operation of our site.
+We use a single necessary, persistent cookie which expires automatically after 1 month, and which is required for the operation of our site.
 This can streamline your online experience by saving you from re-inputting some information and also allow us to make improvements to our website.

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer, provided you accept them.
 Cookies contain information that is transferred to your computer’s hard drive.

 Please note that third parties (including, for example, advertising networks and providers of external services like web traffic analysis services) may also use non-functional cookies.
 These cookies are likely to be analytical/performance cookies or targeting cookies.

 You can block all the non-necessary cookies used by this site by clicking the Reject All button on the privacy banner which appears at the base of the page whenever you visit the site.

 Alternatively, for more fine-grained control over which cookies are used by the site, click the Cookie Settings button on the privacy banner and make your choices on the pop-up window accordingly.

 To accept all cookies used by this site, click the Accept All button on the privacy banner.